osm1019/android_kernel_oneplus_sm8750/Documentation/susfs_integration.md

 * The standard `patch` and `install` utilities available in `PATH`.
 * Enough disk space to clone the KernelSU and susfs repositories into the kernel root.
+* A clean KernelSU checkout and kernel source tree.
+The helper refuses to modify directories with uncommitted changes unless forced.

 ## Quick start